Jury Duty poster

 The inciting incident occurs at 9 minutes when Tommy is forced to report to jury duty after failing to get out of it.
 He discovers jurors are sequestered in a luxury hotel with free room service, pool, and entertainment..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Tommy actively chooses to manipulate the jury process to prolong the trial, deliberately creating conflict among jurors to prevent consensus and extend his free luxury hotel stay., moving from reaction to action.
+This shows the protagonist's commitment to Tommy actively chooses to manipulate the jury process to prolong the trial, deliberately creating conflict among jurors to prevent consensus and extend his free luxury hotel stay., moving from reaction to action.

 The Collapse moment at 66 minutes (75% through) represents the emotional nadir.
 Here, Monica discovers Tommy's scheme and rejects him in disgust.
-Tommy is exposed as a fraud who has been manipulating the justice system for personal gain, destroying his relationship and reputation., indicates the protagonist at their lowest point.
+Tommy is exposed as a fraud who has been manipulating the justice system for personal gain, destroying his relationship and reputation., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 79% of the runtime.
 Tommy realizes he must actually engage with the case honestly and take responsibility.
 He reviews the evidence with genuine focus for the first time and discovers real insights about the defendant's innocence., demonstrating the transformation achieved throughout the journey.